-The Show Cards option is accompanied by an additional option which enacts the action only at the end of a round.
+Each of the latter two options are accompanied by an additional option which enacts the action only at the end of a round.
 The use of the Show Cards option without selecting this additional option permits you to test for yourself the assertion that, when unobserved, the majority of people will cheat!